 (1) This Normative Annex applies to the following class 4 sheet piles in accordance with 7.5:

-cold-formed Omega sections
+— cold-formed Omega sections

-cold-formed Z sections
+— cold-formed Z sections

-cold-formed Trench sections
+— cold-formed Trench sections

-hot rolled sections
+— hot rolled sections

 (2) This Normative Annex should be used for the determination of the resistance and of the stiffness of these steel sheet piles and for some special aspects.
 For simplification purpose the design methods in this annex are presented in terms of cold-formed sheet piles.